NEMO Tensor All-Season and Extreme Sleeping Pad Reviews

 Close-up on the new inflation valve on the Nemo Tensor All-Season, not pictured), which now allows for microadjustments.

 The new NEMO Tensors have improved their inflation valve.
-The newest version has an improved no-profile.
+The newest version has an improved no-profile design.
 The single valve is multifunctional, which means it is a one-way "in" valve and underneath it is an easy-to-release "out" valve.
 It is also adjustable, meaning you can customize your inflation control.
 This is useful especially when you're somewhere colder, as temperature can impact the amount of pressure in your pad.

 Inflation Bag